rajsingh565/Cashew_Disease_Detection_App/README.md

 The app uses a MobileNet architecture, a lightweight and efficient neural network designed for image classification tasks.
 The model was trained on a dataset of cashew leaves, categorized into:

 Anthracnose

 Leaf Miner

 Red Rust

 Healthy
-The model achieves high accuracy in detecting these categories.

 ⚙️ How to Run the App
 Clone the repository: